Intuitive design, interface, and simple layouts are key to keeping people on your site. Is your login experience driving users away?

-The Login Panel Should Be Easy to Navigate
+The Login Form Should Be Easy to Navigate

 Users have to pick one login pathway from a list of 34 options just to enter the website for the health care solution provider McKesson.
 This company offers 34 different login pages on 34 separate sites, when it could just be one easy login that funnels you to the right place.